haampie/shpack/Stack_C.md

 * `;`: Pop the top value of the stack.
 * `><`: Swap the top two value of the stack.
-* `?`: Replace the top value of the stack by the value from the memory four location pointed to by the value on the stack.
+* `?`: Replace the top value of the stack by the value from the memory four (or eight for 64 bits) location pointed to by the value on the stack.
+* `?1`: Similar for one memory location.
 * `?2`: Similar for two memory locations.
-* `?1`: Similar for one memory location.
+* `?4`: Similar (only for 64 bits) for four memory locations.
-* `!`: Store the top value in four memory locations pointed to the second top value on the stack.
+* `!`: Store the top value in four (or eight for 64 bits) memory locations pointed to the second top value on the stack.
 It removes the second top value from the stack.
+* `!1`: Similar for one memory location.
 * `!2`: Similar for two memory locations.
-* `!1`: Similar for one memory location.
+* `!4`: Similar (only for 64 bits) for four memory locations.
-* `=:`: Store the second value on the stack in four locations pointed to the top value on the stack.
+* `=:`: Store the second value on the stack in four (or eight for 64 bits) locations pointed to the top value on the stack.
   Removes the top two values from the stack.
 (Similar to `<> = ;`)
 * `-p`: Equvalent with `-`.
 (Is needed for the Stack-C interpreter to work correctly.)
 * `->` followed by a constant identifier: This will retrieve